 Before you can buy a repossessed property, you'll have to find one first!
 Smaller estate agents and property websites such as Rightmove and Globrix advertise them, although they don't have to explicitly say it's repossessed.
 Cheap sites, with no photos and vague descriptions usually give them away though.
 Alternatively, you could ask your agent about repossessed or distress sales.

 The other place you will often find repossessed properties is at a property auction.
-I've been to a couple of property auctions in the past, and they can be pretty daunting.
-They are likely to be crawling with investors with deeper pockets than you could ever imagine.
+They can be pretty daunting as they are likely to be crawling with investors with deeper pockets than you could ever imagine.
 So it's vital to know what you're doing.
-Read How to buy a property at auction to find out more.

 Just bear in mind that if you are interested in buying at auction, properties will be advertised in a catalogue weeks in advance of the auction date.
 You'll be able to view the properties on offer before the day of the auction.